mixelpixel/Lambda-University/Month4/Week16/Day76/README.md

 ***
 #### LUNCH
 ***
-# [2nd Lecture](https://youtu.be/tlH7An5IIJk) w/Thomson Comer: Theory of Computation Introduction
+# [2nd Lecture](https://youtu.be/tlH7An5IIJk) w/Thomson Comer: Theory of Computation Intro, pt.1
 - https://github.com/LambdaSchool/Theory-Of-Computation
 - Atonement of Theory, definitions based on mathematical relationships
 - Finite State Automaton: given state, output a word; OR; given a state output a word and a new state